-Transfer students who have earned an associate of arts, associate of fine arts, or associate of science degree from a Virginia Community College System (VCCS) institution are guaranteed junior class status upon enrolling at Virginia Wesleyan.
+Transfer students who have earned an Associate of Arts, Associate of Fine Arts, or Associate of Science, Associate of Arts & Sciences, or an Associate of Applied Science-Human Services degree from a Virginia Community College System (VCCS) institution are guaranteed junior class status upon enrolling at Virginia Wesleyan.
 All courses in which a passing grade was earned will be accepted as transfer credit, although no more than 64 may count toward completion of a Virginia Wesleyan degree.
 Lower division general education requirements-including foreign language-will be deemed to have been successfully completed.
 Note, however, some academic programs include a requirement that lower division prerequisite classes be passed with a grade of C or better.